 So you’ve hired a new employee.
 And one of their first questions is, “When will I be eligible to go on your benefits?”.
 You think to yourself, is it 90 days?
 Is the dental waiting period different than the medical?
-And you remember that the last time you added a new worker to the policy, the insurer charged an extra month’s premium because you didn’t know the correct effective date.
+And you remember that the last time you added a new worker to the policy, the insurer charged an extra month’s premium because you didn’t realize what the effective date would be.

 If the above scenario sounds familiar, it’s time to take control of your new hire waiting period!